Calcium nitrite

 Calcium nitrite is an inorganic compound with the chemical formula Ca(NO_{2})_{2}.
 In this compound, as in all nitrites, nitrogen is in a +3 oxidation state.
 It has many applications such as antifreeze, rust inhibitor of steel and wash heavy oil.

 Properties

 At room temperature and pressure, the compound is an odorless white or light yellowish powder.
 It is freely soluble in water with a density of 2.26 g/cm3.
 Its melting point is of 390 °C and it is stable under ordinary conditions of use and storage.
-It is also characterized for its strong oxidizing character.
-Nitrite (III) is a stronger oxidizer than nitrate (V) because at valence III it has less electrons to recover than nitrate at valence V and so the number of electrons to capture is lower.
-This facilitates the electronic transfer and increases the kinetic of the oxidation reaction.
+It is also characterized for its strong oxidizing character, which arises from the nitrite anion.

 Synthesis

 Calcium nitrite can be produced by different synthesis processes.
 One is by reacting hydrated lime with NOX gas, which typically comes from a nitric acid plant.
 At the acid plant, ammonia is burned to produce the NOX gas for acid as well as calcium nitrite.

 Also, it can be prepared as detailed below, forming a solution of sodium nitrite and calcium nitrate; cooling the solution to precipitate sodium nitrate; forming a double salt of calcium nitrite/calcium hydroxide; and in the presence of water, decomposing double salt to form a solution of calcium nitrite and insolubilize calcium hydroxide.
 Essentially the function of calcium hydroxide is to carry calcium nitrite; calcium hydroxide forms the insolubilized double salt which can be used to separate from calcium nitrite portions from the solution.
 After, the double salt is dissolved liberating calcium nitrite and regenerating the calcium hydroxide.